 There’s no point running away from their responsibilities even if they are stressful.
 What they can do is learn to de-stress and turn the tension into positive energy.

 Happiness Skill #7.
 Understand Small Acts of Kindness

 As per research from Emory University, kindness causes the pleasure points of their brain to light up.
 Thus, random acts of kindness can make them feel happy unknowingly.
 Being kind also increases the production of serotonin, which is an organic anti-depressant.

 Here’s how to show small acts of kindness:

-- Give a genuine or a silly compliment to their loved ones and even to strangers.
+- Give genuine compliments to their loved ones and even strangers.

 - Gift flowers or give a warm bear hug to the person who has dementia.